-Delphinium andersonii is an erect perennial up to 20 inches (50 cm) tall.
+Delphinium andersonii is an erect perennial plant that grows up to 20 inches (50 cm) tall.
 It has small leaves on long petioles with the leaf blades divided into long finger-like lobes.
-The top of the slender stem is occupied by a cylindrical inflorescence of flowers.
-Each flower is up to 1.6 inches (4 cm) wide, with a spur up to 0.8 inch (2 cm)long.
-The flowers usually have sepals of a brilliant dark blue, with the lower 2 petals the same color and the upper 2 petals white.
-Some individuals have sepals and petals of very light purple or blue to almost white.
+A cylindrical inflorescence of flowers occupies the top of the slender stem.
+Each flower is up to 1.6 inches (4 cm) across, with an up to 0.8 inches (2 cm) long spur.
+The flowers usually have sepals of a brilliant dark blue, with the lower two petals the same color and the upper two petals white.
+Some specimens have sepals and petals of very light purple or blue to almost white.
 The anthers are often yellow.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 Grow Delphiniums in a sunny area with consistently moist soil.
 Don't let them dry out.
 Mulch helps retain moisture and keeps roots cool.
 The performance of this specimen is enhanced when growing Delphinium plants in neutral to slightly alkaline soil pH.
 Soil should be well-draining.